 Virginia Collaborative Divorce Lawyer

-division of property.
 Traditional divorce is based on the concept of war, wherein there is a winner and a loser.
-The lawyers who advocate for you support your needs and interests (which may be different from the needs and interests of your children).
-Traditional litigation often causes spouses to become adversarial, thereby increasing the time and expense needed to obtain a resolution.
-Since the judge makes the final decision, usually both spouses are unhappy with the results.
+The lawyers who advocate for you will support your needs and interests (which may be different from those of your children).
+Traditional litigation often causes spouses to become adversarial, thereby increasing the time and expense.
+In the end, since the judge makes the final decision, usually both spouses are unhappy with the results.

-Collaborative Divorce, on the other hand, is based on the model of cooperation and compromise.
-Since divorce is a legal, emotional and financial process, collaborative practice uses lawyers, mental health divorce coaches, and financial specialists to comprehensively address all of the aspects of a divorce.
-Beyond this, since divorce strongly impacts the lives of children, collaborative practice also utilizes child specialists.
-All of these individuals work as a smoothly functioning team to make sure the agreements you make are customized to your particular interests, needs and wishes and are in the best interests of all concerned—especially the children.
+Beyond this, as divorce impacts the lives of children, collaborative practice also utilizes child specialists.
+All of these individuals work as a team to make sure the agreements you make are customized to your particular interests, needs and wishes and are in the best interests of all concerned—especially the children.

-Collaborative Practice also helps you develop a co-parenting plan and gives you the tools necessary to effectively communicate as co-parents both during and after the divorce.
-Collaborative Practice transforms one dysfunctional home into two well-functioning co-parenting homes that are emotionally stable and financially secure.
-Another benefit of Collaborative Practice is that, should circumstances change after the divorce, the team is always available to help you come to new resolutions in an amicable, peaceful manner.
+Collaborative practice also helps you develop a co-parenting plan and allows you to effectively communicate with your ex-spouse both during and after the divorce.
+Collaborative practice can help to transform one dysfunctional home into two well-functioning co-parenting homes that are emotionally stable and financially secure.